Yenwod/USWDS-Rails-Webpacker/README.md

 ```bash
 $ yarn add uswds
 ```
 Notice that ```uswds``` has been added to your ```package.json```, but this has had no impact upon your application yet.
-You can tell it's had no impact by refreshing your browser and also that the rails server terminal window has had no activity.
+You can tell it's had no impact by refreshing your browser and also that the rails server terminal window shows no new activity.
 This all is about to change.

+Add ```import 'uswds/dist/css/uswds.min.css'``` to the bottom of your ```app/javascript/packs/application.js```, save the file and immediately switch to the rails server terminal window and watch what happens.

+The terminal window should show something like this at the bottom: ```12:19:52 PM webpacker.1 |  ℹ ｢wdm｣: Compiled successfully.```